 Skip advert

 Advertisement - Article continues below

-Down the side of this test car we can see the door handles have transformed into little winglets on the window line - similar to the ones you’d find on a Ford Mustang Mach-E. There are still some contrasting elements over where the traditional handles would be, however, so we’ll wait and see what design Audi has decided to go with here.
+We can see the door handles on the last prototype we spotted have transformed into little winglets on the window line, similar to the ones you’d find on a Ford Mustang Mach-E. There are still some contrasting elements over where the traditional handles would be, however, so we’ll wait and see what design Audi has decided to go with here.

-Instead, they mark this out as the hot SQ7 model, which will sport a different front bumper and a new grille insert.
-Bespoke alloy wheels are almost a given for the production car, while a unique rear bumper should go with those quad-exit exhaust tips.
+We also can make out a set of quad-exit exhaust tips on this particular prototype.
+Their presence suggests there will be a hot SQ7 model, which will sport a different front bumper and a new grille insert.
+Bespoke alloy wheels are almost a given too, as is a unique rear bumper to accommodate those quad exhaust tips.

+Skip advert